a-elita/alpha-video/docs/doc3.md

 There is a few different versions of the docker image use the command bellow that matches your language.

-English: ``` docker run -d --restart unless-stopped --name alpha-video -p 5000:5000 andrewstech/alpha-video:latest ```
+English: ``` docker run -d --restart unless-stopped --name alpha-video -p 5000:5000 -e subdomain=changeme andrewstech/alpha-video:latest ```

 More lanugages to come.